sriramy/xcluster-ansible/README.md

-# xcluster-ansible
+# xcluster-builder
-Ansible scripts to bootstrap a xcluster environment
+Build scripts to bootstrap a xcluster environment